awsdocs/amazon-ecs-developer-guide/doc_source/create-container-image.md

 The purpose of the steps outlined here is to walk you through creating your first Docker image and pushing that image to Amazon ECR, which is a container registry, for use in your Amazon ECS task definitions\.
 This walkthrough assumes that you possess a basic understanding of what Docker is and how it works\.
 For more information about Docker, see [What is Docker?](http://aws.amazon.com/docker/) and the [Docker overview](https://docs.docker.com/engine/docker-overview/)\.

 **Important**
-AWS and Docker have collaborated to make a simplified developer experience that enables you to deploy and manage containers on Amazon ECS directly using Docker tools\.
+AWS and Docker have collaborated to make a simplified developer experience that allows you to deploy and manage containers on Amazon ECS directly using Docker tools\.
 You can now build and test your containers locally using Docker Desktop and Docker Compose, and then deploy them to Amazon ECS on Fargate\.
 To get started with the Amazon ECS and Docker integration, download Docker Desktop and optionally sign up for a Docker ID\.
 For more information, see [Docker Desktop](https://www.docker.com/products/docker-desktop) and [Docker ID signup](https://hub.docker.com/signup/awsedge?utm_source=awsedge)\.

 ## Prerequisites<a name="create-container-image-prerequisites"></a>